woelfisch/fetchmap/README.md

 Please excuse the messy code, this suddenly escalated from a simple tile stitcher to what it is now.
 Funny how that keeps happening to me.

+Thanks to Gregor Leusch for the valuable input and testing on Ubuntu